13aece5e-4824-11ee-9e6c-42010a40000b

 H&E:

-Shows split (called acantholysis) just above the basal layer of the epidermis (suprabasilar)
+Suprabasilar split (acantholysis) just above the basal layer of the epidermis

-The basal keratinocytes lose contact with their neighbours but stay in contact with the basement membrane via the hemidesmosomes giving a row of tombstones appearance
+The basal keratinocytes lose contact with their neighbours but remain attached to the basement membrane, giving a characteristic 'row of tombstones' appearance

-In pemphigus vulgaris see granular or linear IgG and/or C3 at the surface of epidermal keratinocytes (‘intercellular staining’) - ‘chicken wire pattern’
+Demonstrates granular or linear IgG and/or C3 deposition at the surface of epidermal keratinocytes, creating a distinctive 'chicken wire pattern

 Some labs can now do indirect IF microscopy on cells that recombinantly express Dsg 1 and Dsg 3 on skin surface